Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Numerical Results

-\textbf{Example 2.} Next, we consider the elliptic problem in three dimensions defined on the cubic domain $\Omega = (0, 1)^3$.
+\paragraph{\textbf{Example 2.}} Next, we consider the elliptic problem in three dimensions defined on the cubic domain $\Omega = (0, 1)^3$.
 We choose the smooth function

 as the exact solution.
-We first solve the problem by the reconstructed space $U_h^m$ to validate the theoretical analysis.
-The convergence histories are gathered in Tab.~\ref{tab_ex2err}, which clearly illustrate the predictions in Theorem \ref{th_ellerror}.
-Then, we make a comparison on the efficiency of the spaces $U_h^m$ and $V_h^m$ in three dimensions.
-We solve this problem by the two spaces, and the numerical results are reported in Fig.~\ref{fig_ex12_L2err} and Tab.~\ref{tab_ex2_dofs}.
-One can observe that the reconstructed space $U_h^m$ still has a better performance on the approximation efficiency, and the advantage becomes prominent with the increasing of the order $m$.
+The coefficient matrix $A$ is taken as the identical matrix $I$.
+The convergence histories with the reconstructed space $U_h^m$ are gathered in Tab.~\ref{tab_ex2err}, which clearly illustrate the predictions in Theorem \ref{th_ellerror}.
+Then, we solve this problem by the space $V_h^m$, and the numerical results are reported in Fig.~\ref{fig_ex12_L2err} and Tab.~\ref{tab_ex2_dofs}.
+One can observe that the reconstructed space $U_h^m$ still has a better performance on the efficiency of \substitute{approximation efficiency}{the finite element approximation}, and the advantage becomes prominent with the increasing of $m$ in three dimensions.

-\subsection{study on preconditioned system}
+\subsection{Study on preconditioned system}

-In this subsection, we illustrate the efficiency on solving the preconditioned system $A_0^{-1} A_{m, \theta} \bmr{x} = \bmr{b}$ in two and three dimensions.
-For both symmetric and nonsymmetric schemes, the linear system is solved by the preconditioned GMRES iterative method, and the preconditioner is chosen as the multigrid method for $A_0^{-1}$ given in Algorithm \ref{alg_multigrid}.
-The number of the presmoothing steps, the error correction steps and the postsmoothing steps in Algorithm \ref{alg_multigrid} are taken to be $10, 1, 10$.
-The iteration stops when the relative error
+In this subsection, we illustrate the efficiency on solving the preconditioned system $A_0^{-1} A_{m, \theta} \bmr{x} = \bmr{b}$ in two and three dimensions. \substitute{For both symmetric and nonsymmetric schemes, the linear system is solved by the preconditioned GMRES iterative method, and the preconditioner is chosen as the multigrid method for $A_0^{-1}$ given in Algorithm \ref{alg_multigrid}.
+The number of the presmoothing steps, the error correction steps and the postsmoothing steps in Algorithm \ref{alg_multigrid} are taken to be $10, 1, 10$.}{ For the symmetric and nonsymmetric schemes, the linear systems are solved by the preconditioned CG/GMRES methods, respectively.
+In Algorithm \ref{alg_multigrid}, the number of the presmoothing and postsmoothing steps are fixed as $4$.
+We also use the BoomerAMG method and the direct LU method to approximate $A_0^{-1}$ to precondition the linear systems.} The iteration stops when the relative error

 at the stage $k$ is smaller than the tolerance $\varepsilon = 10^{-8}$.